Abadrausar/nanofort/Rubble/other/Rubble Conventions.md

 that is clear and understandable will do.

 The "core file name" is a string differentiating the file from the others like it in the same addon.
 This is generally required, and should be all lowercase with spaces replaced by underscores.
-Sometimes it is possible to leave this off, but only if the child addon suffix takes it's place.
+Sometimes it is possible to leave this off if there is only one file of a particular type in an addon.

 Finally the "extension" is used by Rubble to decide how to handle the file.
 It is very important to get this part right!
 Many files use "two part extensions" with a "first part extension", a dot, and the "last part extension".
 Rubble Basics